ShivankK26/Router-/cosmwasm/README.md

 }
 ```

-**<h3>CancelStream</h3>**
+### CancelStream

-The **\`CancelStream\`** function allows the payer to cancel a salary stream at any time.
-When a stream is canceled, any remaining route tokens are transferred to the payee's owner address, and the stream is closed.
-The parameters for this function are:
+The `CancelStream` function allows the Payer to Cancel a Salary Stream at anytime.
+When a Stream is Canceled, any remaining ROUTE Tokens are transferred to the Payee's Owner Address, and the Stream is Closed.
+The Parameters for this function are -

-- stream_id: `u64` The ID of the stream to be canceled.
+- **stream_id**: `u64` The ID of the Stream to be Canceled.
-- remarks: `Option<String>` Payer can pass reason for cancelling
+- **remarks**: `Option<String>` Payer can Pass reason for Cancelling.

-_CancelStream Message Structure_ :
+_CancelStream Message Structure_:

 ```json
 {